Watts-Lab/task-mapping/The Fish game.md

 > Participants completed a comprehension test
 >
 > Participants were put into a waiting room for up to five minutes or until a pre-assigned number of other players joined the game
+> > While in the waiting room, participants could familiarize themselves with the controls of the game.
+Players were not shown any score in the waiting room unless the participant was against a wall, in which case the displayed score would change from a dashed line to a red “0%”.
 >
 > Each participant played in a single game for 6 minutes